sib-swiss/first-steps-with-python-training/README.md

 If you use/reuse this material, please cite as:

-Robin Engler, Wandrille Duchemin, & Orlin Topalov.
-(2022, May 12).
+Wandrille Duchemin, Robin Engler, Orlin Topalov, & Sina Majidian.
+(2022, October 12).
 Course material First steps with Python in Life Sciences.
-Zenodo. https://doi.org/10.5281/zenodo.6541379
+Zenodo. https://doi.org/10.5281/zenodo.7188453